anthony-chao/NetworkIn/README.md

 * Users that the logged in user requested to connect with
 * Users that have no relationship to the user
 * Users that the current user is connected with
-Once each user is placed into a category, the user will be placed into a different component.

 ```
 const mapStateToProps = (state) => {